Vanadium Pentoxide Profile

 DSL = domestic substances list

-Vanadium pentoxide was not included in other Canadian government chemical listings reviewed.
+Vanadium pentoxide was not included in other Canadian government guidelines, standards, or chemical listings reviewed.

 The primary industrial use of vanadium pentoxide is in ferrovanadium, which is then used to produce high strength, low alloy steels.
 Smaller amounts of vanadium pentoxide are used in titanium-aluminum alloys, which have applications in the aerospace industry.
 Vanadium compounds are also used in pigments and inks, as colouring agents, and as UV filters in some glasses, as well as in producing plastics, rubbers, ceramics, and other metals.